Slime Season

 Slime Season is the seventh self-released mixtape by American rapper Young Thug, released on September 16, 2015.
 It features production from a range of artists, including London on da Track, Metro Boomin, Ricky Racks, Wheezy, and WondaGurl, and guest appearances from Migos, Gucci Mane, Peewee Longway, and Lil Wayne.

 The mixtape was largely compiled from tracks that had leaked on the internet in the previous year.
 Upon release, the mixtape received positive reviews from critics, while the single "Best Friend" charted.
 As well as “Best Friend”, Slime Season also included the song “Power”, which has amassed over 150 million views on YouTube as of 2020.
 It was followed later in the year by Slime Season 2.
+On December 25, 2024, the mixtape was released through YSL Records and 300 Entertainment on streaming media.

 Background

 Slime Season was compiled from archival material in an attempt to circumvent a series of 2015 data leaks which saw hundreds of unreleased Young Thug tracks uploaded to the internet.
 The material may date back at least one year.
 The mixtape received a sequel, Slime Season 2, which was released the following month.
 Slime Season 3 was released in 2016.
-The title pays homage to Ola Playa, a rapper from Young Thug's YSL Gang who released his own Slime Season mixtape in March 2014.
+The title pays homage to Ola Playa, a rapper from Young Thug's YSL label record who released his own Slime Season mixtape in March 2014.